auspatious/interoperability-handbook/Introduction.md

 ## Audience

-This Handbook is intended to be used as a guide by different **Space Agencies, New Space Startups** and **Commercial Data and Service Providers** to improve interoperability of their data and services.
+This Handbook is intended to be used as a guide by different **Space Agencies, New Space Startups** and **Commercial Data and Service Providers** to improve interoperability of data and services.

 ***
 [Previous](README.md) | [Table of contents](README.md) | [Next](Framework.md)